pytorch/glow/docs/IR.md

 network.
 Variables are annotated with Public or Private labels.
 These labels specify whether the node is visible outside of the graph, or not.
-If the node is public, then it means that C++ code from outside the graph may access the variable directly and change it's content before or after the execution of the program.
+If the node is public, then it means that C++ code from outside the graph may access the variable directly and change its content before or after the execution of the program.
 This means that the optimizer is not allowed to delete unused public variables or change their dimensions.
 On the other hand, in the case of private variables, the optimizer is allowed to delete unused variables, transpose,